jmpounders/terminal-query/README.md

 # Terminal Query

-Terminal Query is a powerful CLI tool that allows you to send queries to a Language Model (LLM) directly from your terminal.
+Terminal Query is a powerful CLI tool that allows you to send queries to a Large Language Model (LLM) directly from your terminal.
 It captures your terminal input, integrates with `tmux` panes if available, and provides intelligent responses using your preferred LLM.

 > This project is heavily influenced by [`shell_sage`](https://github.com/AnswerDotAI/shell_sage).
 This version is a bit leaner (fewer dependencies) and written in a style closer to what I prefer.